Traction Slide: How to Show Growth Metrics That Win Investor Confidence

 Best chart types for traction:

-- Line charts for revenue or user growth over time
+- Line or area charts for revenue or user growth over time (start from zero, use consistent intervals, annotate inflection points)

 - Bar charts for period-over-period comparisons

-- Waterfall charts for revenue bridges showing composition
+- Waterfall charts for revenue bridges showing new customer revenue, expansion, and churn

+A waterfall breakdown shows the health of your revenue growth beyond just the headline number.
 Tools like Deckary offer consulting-quality chart templates that make growth trajectories immediately clear.
-Professional visualization signals analytical capability.

 Metrics without time context are meaningless.
-Always show:
+Always show when you started, where you are now, and how long it took.

 Example: